SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

 ```

 To specify that a function throws only `StatisticsError`
-you write `throws(StatisticsError)` when declaring the function.
+you write `throws(StatisticsError)` when declaring the function,
-Because you write a type after `throws`
+instead of just writing `throws`.
-this syntax is also called *typed throws*.
+This syntax is also called *typed throws*
+because you write the error type after `throws` --- for example:

 ```swift
 func summarize(_ ratings: [Int]) throws(StatisticsError) {